 French contact

-English borrowed thousands of words from French, but did so by imposing a Germanic stress pattern on the original.
-Another way of saying the above sentence is this: Germanic is left-headed; French is right-headed”.
+English borrowed thousands of words from French, giving 29% of our vocabulary by some estimates.
+Our borrowing imposed a Germanic stress pattern on the original.

-boeuf → “beef”, mouton → “mŭtŭn”, poulet “pŭlǐt”, both trochees; venaison → “venəsən” or “venısən”, a dactyl
+boeuf → “beef”, mouton → “mŭtŭn”, poulet “pŭlǐt”, both trochees

-Borrowings for nouns and adjectives usually impose Germanic stress on first syllable: most 2-syllable nouns: PRESent, EXport, CHIna, TAble; most 2-syllable adjectives: PRESent, SLENder, CLEVer, HAPpy
+Borrowings for nouns and adjectives usually impose Germanic stress on the first syllable

-But borrowings (from French) of some two-syllable verbs can import right-headed stress: preSENT, exPORT, deCIDE, beGIN
+But borrowings of verbs from French can import right-headed stress

-F: err – rrho – pay – en – nuh ko – myew – no – tay.
+F: err – rrho – pay – en – nuh ko – myew – no – tay

 E: yewr – up – ee- un kom – yew – nut -ee